 Notice that Jesus does not have earthly flesh and blood in Revelation 1:13-16 and yet is still said to be “someone like a son of man.”
 Thus the notion that Jesus still has a body like He did after His resurrection and before His ascension is a problematic assumption.

 What about Romans 6:9?
 Romans 6:9 reads, “Christ, having been raised from the dead, no longer dies.”
-If Jesus rose from the dead with the exact same body that he had in life does this mean that Jesus eventually died again?
+If Jesus rose from the dead with the exact same body that He had in life does this mean that Jesus eventually died again?
 No. In Matthew 17, Mark 9 and Luke 9, Jesus’ body was changed or transfigured before Peter, James and John.
 Matthew 17:2 indicates that during the transfiguration, Jesus’ face radiated like the sun: “His [Jesus’] face shone like the sun[.]”
 Recall that after ascending into heaven John again sees Jesus’ face shine like the sun in Revelation 1:16: “His face was like the sun shining in all its brilliance.”
 Here one can see that Jesus’ appearance at the Mt. of Transfiguration and after His ascension into heaven were identical!
-This glorified, luminescent appearance of Christ on the Mt. of Transfiguration is therefore quite literally a transformation or metamorphosis from Jesus’ earthly body to His heavenly body.
+This glorified, luminescent appearance of Christ on the Mt. of Transfiguration is therefore quite literally a transformation from an earthly likeness to a heavenly one.
 Perhaps Jesus’ post-resurrection body did not die but rather morphed back into His heavenly body during His ascension when Jesus’ earthly body was obscured by the cloud in Acts 1:9?
-If this is true then in light of Christ’s luminescent appearance during the transfiguration Jesus’ transformation into His heavenly body during His ascension would not have been the first time that Jesus’ earthly body transformed into His heavenly body without having to die first.
+After all the preincarnate Christ often made appearances in human form in the Old Testament, did Jesus then have to die to transform back into His heavenly likeness?
+Or is it more likely that God is capable of transforming back and forth at will just as do the angels of heaven when they occasionally appear in human likeness?15 “Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.”
+(Hebrews 13:2.)
+The fact that God is able to transform back and forth from a human to heavenly body becomes even more likely when considering the fact that Moses resembled an angel of heaven with a body of light thus acquiring the likeness of a heavenly body after he came down from Mt.
+Sanai (Exodus 34:29).
+Did Moses die at the top of the mountain and then again when his skin changed back to that of a normal human?
+Here we see that Jesus did not need to die to transform from an earthly to a heavenly body.

-How the Resurrection Bodies of the Saints Perfectly Match Jesus’ Resurrection Body: What is the Difference between the Spirit and the Spiritual Body?
+Realized Eschatology and the Resurrection of the Dead: What is the Difference between the Spirit and the Spiritual Body?

 The Bible does teach that there is a spirit that lives in our bodies.
 Hebrews 4:12 reads, “For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
 Echoing this idea, James 2:26 states, “As the body without the spirit is dead, so faith without deeds is dead.”
 The word for spirit used in these two verses is pneuma.
 As stated above, pneuma means wind or breath.
 This term connotes an immaterial substance.
 However, at the resurrection, I believe that the spirit is not simply released in order to enter heaven in its pure, intangible and naked form.
 At the resurrection, I believe the spirit is presumably again clothed with a body, a new glorified body.
 This fact is stated in 1 Corinthians 15:35-49: